Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-\textbf{Distillation to Finite State Automata.} \shortciteA{hou2020learning} introduces a new distillation of RNNs to explainable Finite State Automata (FSA).
+\textbf{Distillation to Finite State Automata.} \cite{hou2020learning} introduces a new distillation of RNNs to explainable Finite State Automata (FSA).
+It is worth noting that this method is very specialized, only applicable to RNNs that perform binary classifications.
 An FSA consists of finite states and transitions between the states, and the transition from one state to another is a result of external input influence.
 FSA is formally defined as a 5-tuple $(\mathbb{E}, \mathbb{S}, s_0, \delta, \mathbb{F})$, where $\mathbb{E}$ is a finite non-empty set of elements existing in input sequences, $\mathbb{S}$ is a finite non-empty set of states, $s_0 \in \mathbb{S}$ is an initial state, $\delta : \mathbb{S} \times \mathbb{E} \rightarrow \mathbb{S}$ defines the state transmission function, and $F \subseteq S$ is the set of final states.
 The transition process of FSA is similar to RNNs in the sense that both methods accept items from some sequence one by one and transit between (hidden) states accordingly.
 The idea to distillate an RNN to FSA is based on the fact that the hidden states of an RNN tend to form clusters, which can be leveraged to build FSA.
 Two clustering methods, \textit{k-means++} and \textit{k-means-x} are adopted to cluster the hidden states of RNN towards constructing the explainable FSA model.
 The authors follow the structure learning technique and translate an RNN into an FSA, which is easier to interpret in two aspects, i) FSA can be simulated by humans; ii) the transitions between states in FSA have real physical meanings.
-Such a model translation helps to understand the inner mechanism of the given RNN model. \\
+Such a model translation helps to understand the inner mechanism of the given RNN model.

+This is one of the few methods that try to understand the inner states of RNNs.
+The main benefit of distilling into an FSA is that an FSA can be represented graphically and in an objective manner.
+Similar to rules produced by a decision tree, this leads to objective explanations.